KBB99/hackathon2019/README.md

 ### Contact

-For any questions regarding Activados send an email to github@hackthepearl.com
+For any questions regarding HackThePearl send an email to github@hackthepearl.com